dyninst/dyninst/docs/parseAPI/public/InstructionSource.h.rst

   .. cpp:function:: virtual bool isAligned(Address const addr)

-      Checks if the address ``addr`` is aligned, given the underlying architecture.
+      Checks if the address ``addr`` is aligned according to the architecture returned by :cpp:func:`getArch`.